LucasDelfino92/morrowindsharp/mw2.md

 Because tes3cmd will clean dirty records (records identical to those present in the vanilla game), it's possible mods that intentionally add duplicate-to-master records will have said records removed.
 In Morrowind++, only one such mod exists: **Patch for Purists**.

-- Once you are done with the above steps, make sure to reinstall **Patch for Purists** to revert the changes made to it by the **Fixit** command.
+- Once you are done with the above steps, reinstall **Patch for Purists** to revert the changes made to it by the **Fixit** command.
+- Activate multipatch.ESP.

 TES3Merge lets us merge the objects in our active plugins in order to reduce conflicts, generating a **Merged Objects.esp** file which we will have to place at the end of our load order.
 This is very useful when, for example, you have a mod that modifies the stats on the Glass Armor while another modifies how it looks like: TES3Merge will merge both changes into a single plugin.